-Mumps is a contagious viral illness that spreads by droplets of saliva or mucus from the mouth, nose, or throat of an infected person, usually when the person coughs, sneezes or talks.
+Mumps is a contagious viral illness that spreads by droplets of saliva or mucus from the mouth, nose, or throat of an infected person.
 Anyone who is not immune from either previous mumps infection or from vaccination can get mumps.
 UHS encourages all students to make sure you’ve had two doses of the measles-mumps-rubella (MMR) vaccine.

-People who show symptoms usually recover after a week or two, but mumps can occasionally cause serious complications.
+Students who show symptoms usually recover in one to two weeks, but mumps can occasionally cause serious complications.
 The most common complication is inflammation of the testicles in males.
 Other rare complications include: inflammation of the brain and/or tissue covering the brain and spinal cord; inflammation of the ovaries and/or breasts in females; and deafness.

-Stay home from school, work, or similar activities for five days to prevent further spread of the disease.
-Don’t attend class or labs, go to work, use public transportation, or socialize with others during this five-day period.
-Mouth and nose should be covered during any sneezing or coughing and hands should be washed frequently.
+Stay home from school, work, and avoid public transportation for five days to prevent further spread of the disease.
+Cover your mouth and nose during any sneezing or coughing and wash your hands frequently.